Organizing Tips for your Ministry

 So you find yourself in the leadership (or THE leader) of a ministry or group at St. Paul's.
 What now?
 Here are some basic starting points and organizing tips for making sure you are all heading in the same direction and getting others meaningfully involved in your ministry.

 1. MISSION STATEMENT - As one of your first acts, have all the key members of the group or ministry agree on a basic Mission Statement or Purpose.
 What are you trying to do?
 What is your reason for getting together or meeting each month?
 A Mission Statement is a basic compass, that makes sure that everyone has the same general goals in mind and is headed in the same general direction.
 It can be as simple as a single sentence, such as "To educate, promote and foster principles of simpler living at St. Paul's and the surrounding community."
-As new ideas and events are suggested, bounce them off the Mission Statement as a way to make sure you are furthering the goals of the ministry (of if they don't fit, perhaps the mission of the group is evolving and the Mission Statement amended).
+As new ideas and events are suggested, bounce them off the Mission Statement as a way to make sure you are furthering the goals of the ministry.

 2. FRACTALIZE - Instead of a typical committee structure, consider organizing your ministry as a Fractal so that everyone has a meaningful role; that helps grow the ministry.
 Here's a simple how-to: